shaniber/shaniber/README.md

 Hi There!
 My name is Shane Doucette (he/him).
 I'm an IT Specialist, System Administrator, and computer tinkerer, and I like tacos.

 Please feel free to look around my public repos.
-I use GitHub for experimentation, and to explore hobby projects.
+I use GitHub for experimentation, documentation, and to explore hobby projects.

 Some of my professional interests include Bash scripting and system administration.
 Personally and recreationally, I like cooking, Minecraft, and role playing games like D&D and Pathfinder.
 Behind the scenes, I'm exploring personal dashboarding, tasklist management, and perl programming.